thomasmalbaux/marketing-site/README.md

 1. Run `grunt build`

 1. Build task creates a new folder `dist`.
-Go to that browser and run http-server on that folder.
-Do your testing.
+Run `grunt test` to test the `dist` folder in http://localhost:8889.

 1. Run `grunt package deploy`